10 Most Famous Pharaohs of Egypt

 Pharaoh Menes ruled Egypt from about 3201 – 3101 BC.
 He was the founder of the first Egyptian dynasty.
-Menes’ main achievements as a king include the unification of two factions of Egypt: the Upper and the Lower Egypt.
+Menes’ main achievements as a king include the unification of two factions of Egypt: Upper and Lower Egypt.
 He also takes credit for rerouting the Nile River in Lower Egypt.

-As pharaoh, Menes also founded the ancient royal capital of Egypt – called Memphis – on a reclaimed territory.
+As pharaoh, Menes founded the ancient royal capital of Egypt – called Memphis – on a reclaimed territory.
 Historians and archeologists list the worship of gods and practice of sacrifices as some cultural influences of Menes.
 After 62 years of ruling Egypt, Menes was believed to have been killed by a hippopotamus.

 Our pick for second most famous pharaoh of Egypt has to be Tutankhamun.
-Tutankhamun’s reign started from 1333 to 1323 BC.
+Tutankhamun’s reign spanned 1333 to 1323 BC.
 For some historians, he is popularly regarded as the most famous and greatest pharaoh of Egypt.
 Tutankhamun belonged to the 18th Dynasty.
 He came to the throne around the age of 8/9.
 Historians state that King Tut died before he turned 20.

 The secret gold-filled tomb of Tutankhamun was discovered in the early 1920s.
 It became one of the most popular archaeological finds in the 20th century.
-The Pharaoh Tutankhanun is linked with a glossy death mask of gold, which was discovered in his tomb, along with several other remarkable treasures.
-The name Tutankhamun means, a living image of Amun (the supreme god of the Egyptian Pantheon).
-His father was Akhenaten (also known as the heretic pharaoh – see below).
-Tutankhamun reversed a lot of rules instituted by his father.
+Pharaoh Tutankhamun is linked with a glossy death mask of gold, which was discovered in his tomb, along with several other remarkable treasures.
+Today, the gold mask is named among the world’s most famous ancient artworks.

 RAMSES II (Ramesses the Great)

 The fourth famous Egyptian pharaoh on our list is Thutmose III.
 This pharaoh reigned over Egypt from about 1479 to 1425 BC.
 He was the 6th Pharaoh of the 18th Egyptian Dynasty.
-Owing to his insatiable thirst for power and dominance, Thutmose III has often been referred to as “the Napoleon of ancient Egypt” by modern scholars and egyptologists.
+Owing to his insatiable thirst for power and dominance, Thutmose III has often been referred to as “the Napoleon of ancient Egypt” by modern scholars and Egyptologists.
 His first taste of power was when he co-ruled Egypt for twenty-two years with his stepmother by name, Hatshepsut.

 After his stepmother’s death, Thutmose took over and enlarged the Egyptian empire; he rebuilt the kingdom’s army, turning the land into one of wealth and dominance in the region.
-It is for this reason Thutomose III constantly got revered and honored long after he died.
+It is for this reason Thutmose III constantly got revered and honored long after he died.
 The pharaoh is believed to have married a lot of wives [a quite common practice back then].